False Positive on an Ovulation Test: 6 Reasons They Happen

 FSH, estrogen, and LH all help predict your 6-day fertile window.
 And progesterone’s rise is what confirms ovulation.

-Inito Tracks all 4 fertility hormones i
+Inito tracks all four fertility hormones

 Try using the Inito Fertility Monitor, which measures your LH, FSH, estrogen, and PdG (urine metabolite of progesterone) all in a single test strip.
 Tracking this foursome gives you a clearer picture of your entire fertility window.
 But it also confirms ovulation really happened.
 Inito also tests beta LH, so there’s less risk of cross-reactions.

-Read more about ovulation symptoms here.
+Read more about ovulation symptoms.

 How long will an ovulation test stay positive?